erkang-xia/Java-Interface-Intro/README.md

 ### Since we can inherit from multiple interfaces, if two interfaces contained the same static method signature and then a class implemented them both and called that method, then things could become complicated in a way that Java language creators wanted to avoid by disallowing multiple class inheritance in the first place.
-Same argument could obviously be made for interface not allowing any method definition in them at all.
+Same argument could obviously be made for interface not allowing any method definition in them at all. //put it as Question

 1. You can inherit two interface that has methods with same name and return type.
 But you can’t two interface that has methods with same name and different return type.